 It was on my birthday, 11th January, that Facebook told the social media community about the feed update – and indirectly how it would impact my Facebook business page.

 The head of Facebook’s Newsfeed, Adam Mosseri shared the update from Mark Zuckerberg.

 The update will, I believe, be an opportunity for Facebook business pages to become more creative and show the authentic side of their brand.
 (You should be doing this already.)
 However, if you’re not, you’ll need to understand the update in order to re-strategise your social media marketing inside Facebook.

-“One of our big focus areas of 2018 is making sure the time we all spend on Facebook is well spent.
+“One of our big focus areas…is making sure the time we all spend on Facebook is well spent.

 We built Facebook to help people stay connected and bring us closer together to the people that matter to us.
 That’s why we’ve always put friends and family at the core of the experience.
 Research shows that strengthening our relationships improves our well being and happiness.“ ~ Mark Zuckerberg